social-research/cheating/README.md

-The Contagion of Cheating
+Cheating in Online Gaming Spreads through Observation and Victimization
 --------------

-This repository contains replication materials for the paper "Large-scale network analysis reveals cheating spreads through victimization and observation".
+This repository contains replication materials for the article:

+- J.E.
+Kim and M. Tsvetkova.
+(2021).
+Cheating in online gaming spreads through observation and victimization.
+Forthcoming in *Network Science*.

 The `data` folder contains the data files required to reproduce the figures in the paper (See the `figs` folder) by using `paper-descriptive-stats-visualization.ipynb` and `paper-heatmap-visualization.ipynb`.